 - Abraham was 86 years old (Genesis 16:16).

-- Keysha’s note: I know this was the custom in those days, but nothing good could come of telling your husband to sleep with your younger, probably beautiful handmaid, instead of waiting on Jehovah Jireh, the God who provides.
+Keysha’s note: I know this might have been a custom in those days, but nothing good could come of telling your husband to sleep with your younger, probably beautiful handmaid, instead of waiting on Jehovah Jireh, the God who provides.

 - No surprise…Sarah eventually gets jealous of Hagar and the son, Ishmael, that was born with Abraham.